mue/mue/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Request a feature
-about: Request something to be implemented in the extension
+about: Request something to be implemented in the extension.
 title: "[Feature Request]"
 labels: enhancement
 assignees: ''